Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Empirical Applications

 \section{Empirical Applications}

-We start to illustrate the gains in estimation accuracy that rBTS entails for the RV and pre-averaging RV estimators in Section \ref{sec:appl_Estimation} and continue to show rBTS' superiority in a forecasting environment in Section \ref{sec:appl_Forecasting}.
+We start to illustrate the gains in estimation accuracy that HTS and rBTS entail for the RV estimator in Section \ref{sec:appl_Estimation}, and continue to analyze different sampling schemes in a forecasting environment in Section \ref{sec:appl_Forecasting}.